kevkar/Mockshell/README.md

-# Operating Systems Term Project: The Mockshell
+The Mockshell
-Team 67: Kevin Karch and Jonathan Sessa
+By: Kevin Karch and Jonathan Sessa

 Unix command interpreter written in C/C++ using Flex and Bison.